AbdullahAlhussein/Read-Certificate-Information-From-USB-Token_PKI/README.md

 A USB token is a password-protected physical device used to store digital certificates.

  USB token based certificates are an implementation of PKCS#11, one of the Public-Key Cryptography Standards.
 Digital signature certificates are issued by a Certificate Authority (CA).

-To access the connected USB token using Java you need the device driver library path of the token.
-For instance, when SafeNet USB token device is installed on Windows, the USB token’s library file "eTPKCS11.dll" is installed at the directory "C:\WINDOWS\system32\".
-In order to load the certificates installed on the USB token into the Java KeyStore object, you need a valid password/PIN to access the USB token.

 ---
 ##	Read certificate information from token, such as: